 I’ve kept the original list of 15, but added some more recently-published editions.
 I love buying books – both digital and paper – especially when they are relevant and useful.
 Here are a number of music technology in education books I recommend.
 I own almost all of these books and they contain excellent ideas for music technology curriculum integration.
 Please note that some of the links below are affiliate links which will earn me a very small commission (at no extra cost to you!).
 1. Contains practical step-by-step lessons focussing on composition.
 2. Technology in the Large Ensemble Classroom - National Association for Music Education (NAfME) New Tech to Explore for Back to School Investigating New and Upcoming Technologies for New School Year By NAfME Member Peter J.

 Perry, D.M.A.
 As the summer winds down, and thoughts toward a fresh new school year begin to the formulate, this can be an excellent time to rejuvenate your “teaching mind” and explore new teaching strategies and methods to “keep things fresh” (See my 3 R’s of Summer).
 With technology strategies continually becoming more a focal point in our instruction and part of a twenty-first century classroom, I have found it useful to use this time to seek out and explore new technology applications and developments that might be interesting or useful for including in my classroom instruction for the upcoming year.
-What is Old is New Again I am always on the lookout to see if the tools I currently use are being updated.
-Sometimes the product changes necessitate a change in software or hardware for me (which has its own cost and time implications).

 For Education.
 Social Media for Teachers - National Association for Music Education (NAfME) 10 Music Tech Ideas for the Middle School.
 Question: What type of music technology activities can I do with my middle school students?